Acts Chapter Sixteen

 Acts 16:7-10

-When they came to the border of Mysia, they tried to enter Bithynia, but the Spirit of Jesus would not allow them to.
-So they passed by Mysia and went down to Troas.
-During the night Paul had a vision of a man of Macedonia standing and begging him, 'Come over to Macedonia and help us.'
-After Paul had seen the vision, we got ready at once to leave for Macedonia, concluding that God had called us to preach the gospel to them.
+When they came to the frontier of Mysia, they tried to go into Bithynia; but the Spirit of Yeshua would not let them.
+So, after passing by Mysia, they came down to Troas.
+There a vision appeared to Sha'ul at night.
+A man from Macedonia was standing and begging him, "Come over to Macedonia and help us!"
+As soon as he had seen the vision, we lost no time getting ready to leave for Macedonia; for we concluded that God had called us to proclaim the Good News to them.

 This is a great example of how God has plans for each of us and that, if we are listening, God will speak to us and guide us.
 Paul and the group had in their own mind what they wanted to do to serve God but the Spirit stopped them.
 When Paul saw the vision, he rightly stopped and turned his attention to what God was saying and they immediately followed.
 The key is that we must learn to listen to God and trust him to lead us.